Internationalization

 examples

-for usage examples. - Option Descriptions: Keys for the descriptions of command options must be prefixed with
+for usage examples. - Argument Descriptions: Keys for the descriptions of command arguments (options and operands) must be prefixed with

 .
-For example, if you have an option namedtarget
+For example, if you have an argument namedtarget

 informal_greeting